Han-Ding/CMT-122-Machine-Learning-for-NLP-Core-Coursework-1/README.md

-# First strp : Import the necessary libraries
+# First step : Import the necessary libraries

 #Pandas used to data analysis.
 It provides DataFrame and Series structures for easy data reading, cleaning and analysis.